RocketChat/Rocket.Chat.js.SDK/README.md

 ---

 The following modules are exported by the SDK:
-- `driver` - Handles connection, method calls, room subscriptions (via Asteroid)
+- `driver` - Handles connection, method calls, room subscriptions (via WebSocket)
 - `methodCache` - Manages results cache for calls to server (via LRU cache)
 - `api` - Provides a client for making requests with Rocket.Chat's REST API